kolorahl/kolorahl.github.io/_posts/2013-07-29-site-update.markdown

 personally like it, as I am one for beauty in simplicity.
 I don't need a bunch of fancy colors, drop-shadows, lines, italics, and whatever else the kids think are cool these days.
-I believe the new bootstrap is trying to move toward a mantra I've recently started using: Easy to use, eays to consume.
+I believe the new bootstrap is trying to move toward a mantra I've recently started using: Easy to use, easy to consume.
 This means a framework or API that is easy to use for developers and generates content that is easy to consume for users.